 Frequently Asked Questions

-You can make a larger batch of these pecan pralines from this recipe, however, I will just caution that it will still cool at the same rate.
+You can make a larger batch from this recipe, however, I will just caution that it will still cool at the same rate.
 Getting all the pralines onto the prepared sheets will be a challenge for one person.
 Honestly beating the mixture until it loses its gloss will also be a challenge for one person.
 If you want to make a larger batch, perhaps enlist the help of friends!

 When you are beating the mixture for the final time until it loses its gloss, it is easy to overbeat just a bit too long and the mixture will begin to seize.
 Try adding a teaspoon of hot water to loosen it up enough to drop on the baking sheets.
 You can also do this if it stiffens up too fast to get all the candy portioned.

-Pecan pralines made from this pecan praline recipe make great gifts and will ship well!
+Pecan pralines made from this recipe make great gifts and will ship well!
 Just be sure to pad them with tissue paper in the tin or box to keep them from getting too banged up.

 Recipe